Updated: January 24, 2024 - 8 min read

 Agile is also more customer-focused, with research and testing being conducted constantly throughout the process.

 It’s also a more people-focused approach to development.
 Teams are self-organizing, and development is driven significantly by the creativity and talent of the people working on the product.
 This means that there is less focus placed on processes and documentation.
 Whether that’s a pro or a con depends entirely on the company, industry, and product being worked on.

 Con: Less structure and planning makes project planning, budgets and timelines are harder to predict.

 Agile History – The Agile Manifesto

-- Working Software Over Comprehensive Documentation: Before agile, pages and pages and pages of documentation were required before any part of the development process began.
+Working Software Over Comprehensive Documentation: Before agile, pages and pages and pages of documentation were required before any part of the development process began.
 Now teams place the emphasis on getting the product into the hands of the customer.
-Agile processes prioritize the product, not the bureaucracy around it.
+Agile product development prioritizes the product, not the bureaucracy around it.

 What is Scrum?